tfidfwastaken/codefundo2k18/README.md

 ### The Idea
 Inspired by this, our solution aims to organise and consolidate valuable information in such tweets and perform analytics to filter out how resources should be allocated and what needs to be addressed immediately.

-### The Parameters
-We'll be using twitter's python API to parse tweets and look for important keywords that might point to relief shelters, missing persons, food and clothing.

-We will also find out the category which requires the most investment in relief efforts based on the frequency of tweets with certain keywords.
-The data will be visualised with graphs.
+We will find out the most frequently mentioned places in distress and plot them on a map.
+We will also find the nearest relief center to those locations found in tweets.